LostMa-ERC/lostma-erc.github.io/README.md

 Our website's codebase is publicly available in order to promote all aspects of open science, including the accessible distribution of research goals, methodologies, and outputs to the larger public.

-Under the [GNU GPL license](LICENSE), this repository also serves the open-source developpers' community as another example of how to build and generate a static website using NextJS and GitHub Actions.
+Under the [Creative Commons' ShareAlike](LICENSE), this repository also serves the open-source developpers' community as another example of how to build and generate a static website using NextJS and GitHub Actions.

 https://lostma-erc.github.io/ &rarr;
 [deployment](https://lostma-erc.github.io/)